-Studies have shown that while vegans and vegetarians have the same level of creatine stored in muscles, and that on average, vegetarians have less creatine in their brains as well, which can impact performance.
+Studies have shown that while vegans and vegetarians have less creatine stored in muscles, and that on average, vegetarians have less creatine in their brains as well, which can impact performance.

 However, creatine can be synthesized in a laboratory easily and cheaply, so vegans can use creatine supplements to get dietary creatine.

 In fact, most (but not all) creatine supplements are vegan friendly.